keldenl/gpt-llama.cpp/README.md

 ## Contributing

-You can contribute to GPT-Llama.CPP by creating branches and pull requests to merge.
+You can contribute to `gpt-llama.cpp` by creating branches and pull requests to merge.
 Please follow the standard process for open sourcing.

 ## License